skip to main content

 Pop One In: How to Watch the V/H/S Movies in Order

-Here’s everything you need to know to watch the V/H/S movies in order before V/H/S: Beyond comes out on October 4.
+Here’s everything you need to know to watch the V/H/S movies in order, including the newest installment, V/H/S/Halloween.

 In what order should I watch the V/H/S movies?